jonthedecepticon/Juxta/README.md

 Juxt-A-Postion

 Monday :
+	CSS/HTML
 	create Sign up and login page.
-	create page once user has logged in.
+	Profile page - which also gets the activity to compare.
+	Compare against a pro page

 Tuesday:
-	authentication w/ firebase.
 	create routing between pages.

 Weds:
+	API and authentication
-	create comparing filters.
+	create filters.

 Thurs:
 	finish filters and or authentication.
+	graphs and charts.

 Friday:
+	Filters and authentication.
-	CSS and making it look cute.
+	Make it look cute.